asce-web/bridge-designer/src/app/ISSUES.md

 ## Issues

 - Failed members should be colored in drafting view after test.
-- Some graphics (help for sure) still say 2016.
 - Some sample designs fail.
 - Help should be its own window.
   - Maybe not as BD best in full screen mode anyway?